-The Study Area supports the following vegetation types/land uses: Disturbed Non-Native Grassland, Ornamental, and Developed.
-Tables 4-1 and 4-2 provide a summary of the vegetation/land-use types and their corresponding acreage.
-Descriptions of each vegetation/land-use type follow the table.
+The Project site supports the following four vegetation types/land uses: Developed/Ornamental, Disturbed Buckwheat Scrub, Ruderal/Disturbed, and Southern Willow Scrub.
+Tables 4-1 and 4-2 provide a summary of the vegetation types and their corresponding acreage for areas in cell 2432 and outside the Criteria Area.
+Descriptions of each vegetation type follow the tables.
 A Vegetation Map is attached as Exhibit 5.
-Photographs depicting the Study Area are shown in Exhibit 6.
+Photographs depicting the Project site are shown in Exhibit 6.

 Table 4-1.
-Summary of Vegetation/Land Use Types for the Project Site
+Vegetation/Land Use Types for the Project Site in Criteria Cell 2432